Trade directory · St Cloud metro · Minnesota

 Licensing Requirements

-Minnesota requires Residential Building Contractor license for projects over $15,000.
-Must pass state exam, provide proof of insurance, and maintain $50,000 surety bond.
-License renewal every 3 years with continuing education requirements.
-Specialty roofing endorsement available.
+Minnesota requires a Residential Contractor license for projects over $15,000 or a Residential Remodeler license for smaller jobs.
+Must pass state exam, provide financial statements, maintain $50,000 surety bond.
+Commercial work requires appropriate specialty licenses.
+Renewals every 2 years with continuing education.

 §2